richard-roberts/SalientPoses/_pages/home.md

 which Salient Poses analyzes to find potential sets of [keyframes]([keyframes](https://en.wikipedia.org/wiki/Key_frame)).
-You choose one set of keyframes that's best for your use case, and then the Salient Poses creates a new animation for you.
+You choose any set of keyframes that's best for your use case and, from there, Salient Poses creates a new easy-to-edit animation for you.
-The animation is a bit like a
+The new animation is similar to a
 [blocked animation](https://en.wikipedia.org/wiki/Blocking_(animation)),
-but has the detail of a finished animation.
+but with all the detail of a real performance.

 ![Before and After]({{ site.url }}/images/salient_before_and_after_small.png)